 The mouth has three structures which aid in digestion; teeth, salivary glands and the tongue.
-The teeth begin the process of mechanical digestion by grinding (mastication) of the food and breaking it into smaller pieces.
+The teeth begin the process of mechanical digestion by grinding (mastication) of the food and breaking it in to smaller pieces.
 These smaller pieces allow the nutrients from food to more easily be dissolved during chemical digestion.
-The salivary glands secrete saliva and the tongue aids in swallowing.
+The salivary glands secret saliva and the tongue aids in swallowing.
 Saliva helps form a bolus (definition: small rounded mass of substance) which can be swallowed into the esophagus to pass to the stomach.
 Saliva also contains an enzyme (alpha amylase) that starts the breakdown of carbohydrates, or the process known as chemical digestion.
 Chemical digestion is the breaking down of food using enzymes or acids, and both mechanical and chemical digestion occur all throughout the digestive system.
 The saliva also plays an important role in mucosal immunity as it cleanses the teeth and mouth and contains IgA antibodies.
-Saliva also contains lysozymes, which are enzymes that break down the cell wall of bacteria that can also be found in the tears, breast milk and mucus and assists in protecting the body from bacterial infection.
+Saliva also contains lysozymes, which are enzyme that breaks down the cell wall of bacteria that can also be found in the tears, breastmilk and mucous and assists in protecting the body from bacterial infection.
+Saliva secretion into the lumen from salivary cells (acinar cells) involves specific basal and apical proteins.
+The basal proteins include: Na+/K+ ATPase pump, a Na+/H+ antiporter, and the Na+/K+/2Cl- transporter.
+The apical proteins are: a K+ leak channel and a Cl-/HCO3- symporter.
+The apical secretion of anions drives the movement of Na+ paracellularly which also results in the secretion of water.